terranewhsell/ProxyScrapePro2025/README.md

-# 🌐 ProxyScraper Pro 2025
+# 🌐 Proxy Scraper Pro 2025

 A powerful and modern proxy scraping tool with real-time validation capabilities.